TransactionAuthorizationProtocol/website/TAIPs/taip-3.md

 #### Transfer Amounts

-The amount of a transfer is specified as `amountSubunits` as it is the most precise representation of an amount and is, in most cases, the same as used in the underlying blockchain protocol.
-For many application developers, this can be error-prone.
-It is the responsibility of library and tool developers to help educate and help convert between commonly used decimal amounts and the underlying sub-unit.
+The amount of a transfer is specified as `amount` and represents the decimal value of the asset.
+This approach is more intuitive for most users and application developers.
+It is the responsibility of library and tool developers to handle any necessary conversions when interacting with blockchain protocols that may require amounts in their smallest units.

-As an example `ETH 1.23` should be encoded as `1230000000000000000`.
+As an example, `ETH 1.23` should be encoded as `"1.23"`.

 #### `settlementId`